bjartejensen/landing-page/README.md

-# Building a Reponsive landing page with Angular
+# Building a Reponsive Landing Page with Angular

 Building a responsive website can be a challenging task.
 Users expects every format - from mobile to large screens - to be supported.
 And the better we are able to execute on responsiveness, the more trust we build with your users.
 So let's dive into my approach to responsiveness of this simple landing page:

 [Website](https://atrib-landing-page.netlify.app)

-## The challange
+## The Challange

 The easiest way to get around building a responsive website is by use of css media queries.
 One efficient tool.